 Types of Harassments

-Sexual harassment— Sexual harassment is any undesirable sexual attention.
+Sexual harassment — Sexual harassment is any undesirable sexual attention.
 It includes physical contact, demeaning jokes, innuendo, and screen of sexual specific or offensive material.
 It likewise includes duplicated demands to head out and relentless concerns about an individual’s individual life.
 This type of harassment is about applying power over another person.
-It protests the law although the level that sports is covered by anti-discrimination legislation.
-Everybody has the right to participate in sport within a safe and considerate environment and absence of risk or sexual harassment.
+It protests the law although the level that sports are covered by anti-discrimination legislation.
+Everybody has the right to participate in competition within a safe and considerate environment and absence of risk or sexual harassment.

-Bullying— Bullying is a purposeful act of injuring a specific person either physically, verbally, mentally or socially.
+Bullying — Bullying is a purposeful act of injuring a specific person either physically, verbally, mentally, or socially.
 It involves a power imbalance where one person has power or strength over another.
 It is forbidden by many sporting committees under their Standard procedure and charges and penalties can be used.
 Under federal and state legislation factor to consider attack, harassment or discrimination are illegal.
-Bullying including physical assault protests the law.
+Bullying, including physical assault, protests the law.
 If it involves sexual harassment or racial discrimination is against the law.
 It is likewise covered under health and wellness legislation given that bullying can add to mental injury.
-Every person taking part in sports, in whatever role, deserves to participate in an environment that is fun, safe and healthy and to be treated with respect, dignity and fairness.
-Bullying denies individuals these rights and can frequently results in sensations of disgrace, shame, shame or intimidation.
-It can likewise impact a person’s athletic performance, level of pleasure, work or school life, academic achievement and physical and psychological health.
+Every person taking part in sports, in whatever role, deserves to participate in an environment that is fun, safe, and healthy and treated with respect, dignity, and fairness.
+Bullying denies individuals these rights and can frequently result in sensations of disgrace, shame, shame, or intimidation.
+It can likewise impact a person’s athletic performance, level of pleasure, work or school life, academic achievement, and physical and psychological health.